01 of 07

-Crete is famous for these tiny olives, which are also cultivated in Messinia and Zakynthos.
+Crete is famous for these tiny olives, which are also cultivated in Messinia, on the Grecian Peloponnese peninsula, and Zakynthos, a Greek...
+Island.
 Despite their size, they are packed with oil and are the source of some of the world's best olive oil.
 When green, small quantities are harvested as table olives.
-When black and ripe (December, January, and sometimes...
-February) they are almost exclusively harvested for the production of olive oil.
+When black and ripe (December, January, and sometimes February) they are almost exclusively harvested for the production of olive oil.
 Most of the table olives are consumed in Greece, never reaching western markets, and the olive oil, famous the world over, is consumed in Greece and exported.Continue to 2 of 7 below.

 02 of 07

 Halkidiki olives are large, oval pale green Greek olives commonly harvested while still young in October.
 Because they are so large, they are often referred to as the "donkey olive."
 Their large size enables easy stuffing.
 Common stuffings include dried tomatoes, blue cheese, and almonds.

 These olives are usually processed through brine curing which gives the olives a firmer meat texture.
 The olive has a soft flavor with a little tartness and a note of pepper.